Spiralzix/assessment/README.md

 ## How to build a docker image

-- docker build -t assessment .
+- docker build -t expenses-tracking .

 ## How to run a docker image